 NORTHern CALIFORNIA ROAD TRIP

 According to the guidebook "the northern coast and interior of California covers around a third of the state... a rugged rural landscape coupling volcanoes with vineyards and legends of Bigfoot with movies of Ewoks".
-Liking this description my wife and I flew to San Francisco, excited at the prospect of exploring this enchanting land dominated by ancient forest's swathed in swirling mist.
+Liking this description and with a brief from Visit California to cover as much as possible on a six day trip, my wife and I flew from Wales to San Francisco, excited to hit the road.

 Before we left the city we crossed the Golden Gate Bridge and spent a few hours hiking through the Marin Headlands.
 A largely undeveloped area it affords some of the best views of San Francisco's famous landmark with the city behind.
 We obligingly snapped some pics before pushing north towards Lassen National Park via the Sacremento Valley; an agricultural corridor of small, sleepy towns, endless wheat field vistas and row upon row of perfectly aligned fruit and nut trees.